Answers/Form builder vs form API — what's the difference?

 Sutrena is a form API that also gives you hosted forms.
 Every form you create via the API gets rendered as a styled, accessible HTML page.
 Embed it anywhere with a two-line script tag.
 You get the programmability of an API with the end-user experience of a builder.

 Data ownership is different too.
-Builders store your data in their system, and you access it through their dashboard.
-With a form API, you get webhooks in real time, CSV export, and full API access.
+Builders store your data in their system, and you access it through their UI.
+With a form API, you get webhooks in real time, CSV export, and full API access -- plus automations for page entries, analytics tracking, and external API calls.
 Your data is always reachable programmatically.

 Pricing models differ.
 Visual builders often charge per response.
 Sutrena charges a flat monthly fee.
-Pro is $29/month with 200 projects and unlimited submissions.
-Scale is $79/month with unlimited everything.
+Pro is $29/month with 100 projects and unlimited submissions.
+Scale is $99/month with unlimited everything.

 Ready to build?